gddickinson/CALab/README.md

 - John von Neumann: Original self-replicating automata concept
 - Chris Langton: Simplified self-replicating loops
 - Conway: Game of Life
-- George Dickinson: Project development and FLIKA integration concepts

 ## 📧 Contact

 For bugs, feature requests, or questions, please export a diagnostic report and share it for analysis.

 ---

-**Built for researchers, by researchers** 🔬